 - Sign Up For Frequent Flyer Programs: A lot of you are probably leaving a lot of free flights or cheap plane tickets on the table by simply not signing up for a frequent flyer program.
 In the beginning, I thought it was super annoying and didn’t make much sense, but now, I’m a point lunatic.
 I have every single frequent flyer program and I redeem every single point from airline to hotel to car rental!
 I bet some of you didn’t even know you could earn hotel points.
 Once you have accumulated enough points you can buy flights to anywhere in the world that your airline or affiliate travels to.
 There are also so many other cool ways to earn points, like social media!
 My fav, JetBlue allows you to earn points by simply tweeting about your travels!
 How cool is that!
 I also earn badges for going to certain places, certain times of the year.
 It’s pretty sweet.

 - Fly Somewhere Off The Grid: I know it’s pretty hard seeing all of the constant social media updates from people in Bali or Thailand or Morocco or (insert popular destination here).
 If a destination is popular, you’re going to have to pay top dollar, so why not go somewhere that’s low key and pay less?
 I mean, unless you get a hack fare that is.
 Airlines run specials and deals all year long to certain places, why not go to some place where there is a deal already running?
 Makes sense right?
+If you check out a company like headout, you’ll be able to find some great attractions and things to do, in lots of different places before you book the flights.
+Make sure you do your research before booking anything!

 - Be Flexible: If you are a flexible traveller, you’re already at an advantage.
 You can jump quickly on pop-up deals, hack fares or just better overall deals than boxing yourself into a specific time range.
 Also, before you set your vacation time, check on tickets that fall in a range like a month or two of when you’d like to travel as opposed to hard dates like May 13-27.